 The first client I worked with outside a content mill, I closed for a 5 figure contract.
-What nobody else knew was that while I was on the sales call with them, I was furiously Googling the name of the tasks was asking me to do because I didn’t know what the fuck a nurture campaign was, much less why anyone would want one.
+What nobody else knew was that while I was on the sales call with them, I was Googling the name of the tasks they were asking me to do because I didn’t know what the fuck a nurture campaign was, much less why anyone would want one.

 Skimming frantically, I thought to myself that it didn’t seem that hard.
 So I took a breath so deep my toes started tingling, said, “Absolutely, I can do that,” and I signed her.

 You know the saying that you should bite off more than you can chew, and then chew like hell?
 I was chewing like hell and then some.